Tré Ventour

 My Story

-As far as writing, Tré has published with local Northampton journalism outlets since 2017 (i.e The Nenequirer).
+As far as writing, I have published with local Northampton journalism outlets since 2017 (i.e The Nenequirer).
 Further to poetry in print (i.e Penguin Random House) while also having event experience going back over a decade.
-He also writes lots academically, most recently featured in Adapting Bridgerton (2024) – an edited book about the hit Netflix series.
-He has also runs Medium pages in both long-form writing and poetry.
+I have written lots academically, most recently featured in Adapting Bridgerton (2024) – an edited book about the hit Netflix series.
+I also run Medium pages in both long-form writing and poetry.

-External to his PhD and creative writing work, he is working on multi-pronged approaches to bringing period dramas into conversation with subject areas like Race and Whiteness Studies.
-Meanwhile, his other work on popular culture uses multiple superhero properties as central talking points about oppression, privilege, inequality and violence.
-Central to his work developing a conceptual framing that joins popular science fiction with ‘traditional’ academic scholarship.
+External to my PhD and creative writing work, I am working on multi-pronged approaches to bringing period dramas into conversation with subject areas like racims and whiteness.
+Meanwhile, my other work on popular culture uses multiple superhero properties as central talking points about oppression, privilege, inequality and violence.
+Central to work developing a conceptual framing that joins popular science fiction with ‘traditional’ academic scholarship.
 Pop culture is a tool for willing learners to attach their thinking – an ‘entry’ into complex topics.

-His educational sessions, consultancy, and wider expertise have been engaged with by both private and public sector organisations including community groups, schools, heritage organisations, universities, finance companies and more.
-If you are interested in Tré visiting your institution or community group (in-person or online), get in touch via the contact form.
+My educational sessions, consultancy, and wider expertise have been engaged with by both private and public sector organisations including community groups, schools, heritage organisations, universities, finance companies and more.
+If you are interested in me visiting your institution or community group (in-person or online), get in touch via the contact form.

 Social (In)Justice and Popular Culture